pyblosxom/pyblosxom/docs/comments.rst

 Requirements:

-1. A directory the web-server has writable permissions to.
+1. A directory the web server has writable permissions to.
 2. Time and patience.